jamiecoleman92/katacoda-scenarios/kubeconfig/step2.md

 If you see 0/1 beside the status **not ready**, wait a little while and check again.
 This will change to 1/1 and **Running** when your microservices are ready to receive requests.

 Now your microservices are deployed and running with the **Ready** status you are ready to send some requests.
-Press `ctrl-c` to exit the terminal command.
+Press `Ctrl-C` to exit the terminal command.
+Your pod currently does not have health checks implemented so even though the above command says **Ready** you application may not be ready to receive requests.
+Adding health checks is beyond the scope of this tutorial but it is something to keep in mind when using Kubernetes.

 Firstly check the IP address of your Kubernetes cluster by running the following command: